sajid-ahmed1/langchain_learning/README.md

     - TAVILY_API_KEY
     - LANGSMITH_API_KEY

+### LangSmith Studio
+To run LangSmith Studio, you need to have the `.py` with agent information.
+Then have `langgraph.json` file that is pointing towards the correct environment file and python file.
+If all is correct, a new browser window will open with the graph and a web interface for you to directly speak to your agent.

 ## My Feedback

 - Module 1 was great!
 As someone who prompts ChatGPT and Gemini, it's so good to translate the knowledge I have with the actual inner workings of an agent.
 The concept sounds scary but very familar to Power Automate and Flows!